 All students are encouraged to attend extra-curricular activities after school.
 Once inside the school for an activity, a student must remain in the school until the end of the activity.
-School rules, as found in this student handbook, apply to all school sponsored activities.
-Students whose behavior cannot be controlled by the administrator on duty will be referred to their parents or the police.
+School rules, as

 Students must make prior arrangements for permission and rides relevant to any after school activity.
+This permission must be provided in written form.
+This includes spectators for games.
 Parents are expected to pick up their child promptly at the end of all activities.
-Under no circumstances will students be allowed to seek permission to attend on the day of the activity.
+Permission must be provided by the end of TAG on the day of the event.

-In order for a student to be eligible for an after-school activity, he/she must be in attendance at school before 11:15 a.m. and should not have left school due to illness during the school day.
+In order for a student to be eligible for an after-school activity, he/she must be in attendance at school before 12:00 p.m. and should not have left school due to illness during the school day.
+This includes Friday attendance for weekend events.